Setting up the Schedule Administrator Role Center

 - Enter the physical location associated with this unit in the Location Code field.
 This is used if address information is needed.

-- Select the Pay Cycle Code to be used for this unit from the Pay Cycle Code field.
-This setting determines the Pay Cycles used for this unit.
+- Select the pay cycle code to be used for this unit from the Pay Cycle Code field.

-- If desired, enter text into the Guidelines field.
+- Optionally, enter text into the Guidelines field.
 This text will be displayed on the Shift Detail page of every shift in the unit.
 For example, you might use this to provide special instructions to employees about security, parking, or other unit-specific notices.

 - If most of the shift work is related primarily to a single activity, select the default from the Default Activity field.
 New shifts will be created with this activity set.

-Offer Acceptance Type controls what happens when an employee accepts an offer to work a shift.
+- In the Offer Acceptance Type drop-down list, specify what happens when an employee accepts an offer to work a shift:

 - The default selection, Automatic, fills the shift in response to an acceptance.
 When this option is selected, the first person to respond is awarded the shift and all others who have been offered the shift receive the Unavailable shift notice without the intervention of a supervisor.